 Ashley E. Mason, PhD | Laboratory Director

-She is the principal investigator on federally funded projects from the National Institutes of Health (NIH) and the US Department of Defense.
+She is the principal investigator on federally funded projects from the National Institutes of Health (NIH), the US Department of Defense (DOD), and several philanthropic organizations.
 The overarching theme of her work is developing non-pharmacologic interventions to improve psychological and physical health outcomes.
-To this end, her work has focused on (1) the biology and experience of eating, in particular, of craving and craving-related eating, in the service of improving glycemic control in diabetes, increasing weight loss and reducing binge eating in obesity, and reducing sugar consumption overall (2) developing whole-body hyperthermia protocols for the treatment of clinical depression, and (3) using wearable devices to assess changes in physiological metrics, in particular body temperature, as either predictors of illness or as correlates of changes in depression symptoms.
+To this end, her work has focused on (1) developing thermal therapy protocols including hyperthermia and contrast therapy for the treatment of clinical depression and insomnia, (2) combining thermal therapies with behavioral treatments to improve outcomes in clinical depression and insomnia, (3) unpacking the biology and experience of eating, in particular, of craving and craving-related eating, in the service of improving glycemic control in diabetes, increasing weight loss and reducing binge eating in obesity, and reducing sugar consumption overall, and (4) using wearable devices to assess changes in physiological metrics, in particular body temperature, as either predictors of illness or as correlates of changes in depression symptoms.

 Stefanie Roberts joined the lab in June 2022.
 Stefanie received her Bachelor's Degree in Biology from San Francisco State University.
-At the SEA Lab, Stefanie is a Clinical Research Coordinator for the HEAT Bed Study, which aims to test the feasibility and acceptability of 4 sauna sessions in patients with clinical depression as a potential treatment.
-She also assists Dr. Mason with Sleep Group.
+At the SEA Lab, Stefanie has served as a Clinical Research Coordinator for the HEATBED study and the SLEEPS study.
+She also assists Dr. Mason with clinical activities.
 Stefanie is interested in learning about non-pharmacological treatments for physical and mental health.

 Jenna Borovinsky, BA | Clinical Research Coordinator

 Jenna Borovinsky joined UCSF's Osher Center for Integrative Health and the SEA Lab in March 2023.
 Jenna received her B.A. in Molecular Biology from Colgate University and aims to pursue medical school in the future.
-At the SEA Lab, Jenna is a Clinical Research Coordinator for the HEAT BED Study and also assists with Dr. Mason’s sleep group.
+At the SEA Lab, Jenna was a Clinical Research Coordinator for the HEATBED study and has also assisted with Dr. Mason’s clinical activities.
 During her time at the SEA Lab, Jenna desires to gain more knowledge and experience within integrative healthcare and psychiatry, which she hopes to carry with her as a physician working within these fields.
 Jenna is eager to learn from her incredibly talented peers and is grateful to be a part of a team that shares the same interest in promoting the health and well-being of patients and their families.

 Leena Pandya, ND | TRIM Postdoctoral Fellow

-Leena Pandya joined the lab in October 2020.
+Dr. Leena Pandya joined the lab in October 2020.
 She earned her undergraduate degree in Neurobiology & Behavior from Cornell University, after which she pursued her Doctorate in Naturopathic Medicine from Bastyr University and completed her residency at an outpatient integrative neurology clinic.
-Leena has contributed to various research projects in the past at the NIH's National Cancer Institute, UW-Harborview, and both her alma maters.
+Dr. Pandya has contributed to various research projects in the past at the NIH's National Cancer Institute, UW-Harborview, and both her alma maters.
 She is a practicing Naturopathic Doctor specializing in lifestyle medicine, herbal remedies for primary care concerns, and regenerative joint therapies.
-Her most recent research interests include non-pharmacological options for metabolic syndrome and non-opiate solutions for pain.
-At the SEA Lab, she assisted with the TemPredict study and is currently working on the HEAT BED study.
+Her most recent research interests include the use of sauna to promote excretion of environmental toxicants, non-pharmacological options for metabolic syndrome, and non-opiate solutions for pain.
+At the SEA Lab, she assisted with the TemPredict study and the HEATBED study.

 Erika Jung, PhD | Study Interviewer

 Erika Jung is a licensed psychologist (PSY30770) who has worked with adolescents and adults in a variety of settings across the continuum of care.
-She joined the SEA lab in 2023 as a therapist providing CBT for depression as part of the HEAT BED study.
+She joined the SEA lab in 2023 as a therapist providing CBT for depression as part of the HEATBED study.
+She now works on the SLEEPS study.
 In her private practice, she treats depression, anxiety, trauma, and eating disorders utilizing a weight-inclusive approach.
 She received her BA from Brown University and her PhD in Clinical Psychology from Northwestern University Feinberg School of Medicine.
 She completed her predoctoral internship at Stanford University Counseling and Psychological Services and her postdoctoral residency at Kaiser Permanente Redwood City, where she worked from 2017 to 2022.

 Former Members